Do Steroid Shots Help Joint Pain or Cause Cartilage Loss?

 As a naturopath, acupuncturist and all around holistic practitioner I don’t use cortisone, primarily because there is a toxicity component to it.
 The main one is that it destroys cartilage, or does it?
 As I will allude to later on the amount is extremely negligible in the knee where there is more cartilage than in other areas of the body.
 However, in other joints such as the back where the cartilage is much less, the negligible amount then becomes more concerning with repetitive injections.

 Regarding cartilage loss, if you ask nearly all of the medical practitioners who are holistic and even many Western practitioners how much cartilage is destroyed they will not have an answer.
 The notion of cartilage loss is basically just something that is parroted but no one really seems to understand how much.
+If you don’t know the answer to this question then how accurate and informative is your opinion or advice?

 Some people are vehemently opposed to the use of cortisone.
 But lets see if their vehemence is justified.